topspin/topspin-wordpress/readme.txt

 * Admin Localization
 * Optimized output for non-Buy Button Offers
 * Plugin Site for further documentation, discussion, feature requests, etc
-* Automatic selection of Artist ID using only API Username and API Key
 * Option to display and sort by individual Artist IDs for Business Users who have access to multiple Artist IDs

 == Screenshots ==